JacqBlaq/Androids-Basics-Udacity-Musicality/README.md

 # Androids-Basics-Udacity-Musicality
 Project from my Androids Basics Udacity Course

+### Project Overview
+"The goal is to design and create the structure of a Music app which would allow a user to play audio files.
+There are many music player apps, and they make a wide variety of design choices.
+It will be your job to decide what kind of music app your structure would turn into and build out that structure using intents.
+Will you build an app to play music from the user’s library of music?
+Will you build an app to stream random songs from a database?
+Will you build a musical suggestion engine?
+Those choices are up to you!"

 (Currently reformating code to be be able to upload on github) So for the meantime email me for file: jacquelyngboyor@gmail.com
 - Mock Music Player App